I Got 5 on It

-"I Got 5 on It" is a mobb music song by American rap duo Luniz featuring R&B singer Michael Marshall, released in May 1995 as the lead single from the duo's debut album, Operation Stackola (1995).
+"I Got 5 on It" is a song by American hip-hop duo Luniz featuring R&B singer Michael Marshall, released on May 23, 1995 by C-Note, Noo Trybe and Virgin as the lead single from the duo's debut album Operation Stackola (1995).
 The song reached number two in Germany, number three in the United Kingdom and number eight in the United States.
-It is a drug anthem about the consumption of marijuana; its title and chorus refer to the practice of splitting the cost of a marijuana purchase and claiming five dollars' worth of it.
-The single was certified Platinum by the RIAA on October 31, 1995 and sold one million copies domestically.
+It is a drug anthem about the consumption of marijuana.

+Its title and chorus refer to the practice of splitting the cost of a marijuana purchase and claiming five dollars' worth of it.
+The single was certified Platinum by the RIAA on October 31, 1995, and sold one million copies domestically.

 In 2022, Pitchfork ranked "I Got 5 on It" one of "The 250 Best Songs of the 1990s".

 Content

 The title relates to the following lyrics: